blefebvre/implementationdetails.dev/_posts/2020-05-03-react-native-offline-first-db-with-sqlite-hooks.markdown

 }
 {% endhighlight %}

-Since this Context (and hook) are only concerned with exposing a `Database`-compliant object, the SQLite implementation can be swapped with another in a single line of code!
-I've included an example above on how you can easily switch to the `inMemoryDatabase` implementation.
+Since this context (and hook) are only concerned with exposing a `Database`-compliant object, the SQLite implementation can be swapped with another in a single line of code!
+I've included an example above on how you can easily switch to the [`inMemoryDatabase` implementation](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/InMemoryDatabase.ts#L10).

 ## The hooks effect

 No, not `useEffect`.
 The main, hugely positive effect that I have experienced  when moving completely from classes to working with React  Function Components and hooks, is the effect of having these composable building blocks in the form of [custom hooks](https://reactjs.org/docs/hooks-custom.html) (like `useDatabase` above) at my disposal.
-Let illustrate with an example.
+Allow me to illustrate with an example.

-Just because I have abstracted away the SQL-specifics behind a domain (List) specific `useDatabase` hook does not mean that I always need to access the app's data directly with this hook.
-Instead, I can add any number of hooks *which use* `useDatabase` to provide an even nicer layer to interact with my data.
-For example, in each component that shows my Lists, let's  say I found  myself duplicating the following steps:
+Just because I have abstracted away the SQL-specifics behind a domain (List) specific `Database` interface exposed by a `useDatabase` hook, does not mean that I always need to access the app's data directly in this way.
+Instead, I can add any number of hooks *which use* `useDatabase` to provide an even nicer layer to interact with my app's data.
+For example, in each component that shows Lists, let's  say I found  myself duplicating the following logic:

-- call `database.getAllLists()`
+- component renders, calls `database.getAllLists()`
 - update component state with the result of `getAllLists`
-- take some action, ie. add or delete a list
+- user takes some action, ie. add or delete a list
-- call `database.getAllLists()` again to refresh the list of Lists
+- when complete, call `database.getAllLists()` again to refresh the list of Lists
 - update state again...

-These repetitive and error-prone steps can be contained in a single spot, and an elegant and simple interface can be exposed.
-Enter the [`useLists` hook](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/hooks/useLists.ts).
-With it, list management could not be any simpler:
+These repetitive and error-prone steps can be contained in a single place, with an elegant and simple interface exposed to access the underlying data.
+In my demo list app, this is illustrated with the [`useLists` hook](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/hooks/useLists.ts#L12).
+With it, list management could not be simpler:

 {% highlight js %}
   // Use the useLists hook to simplify list management.